Improving Access to Finance

 Sample size: planned number of observations

-*200 communities x 15 households / community members (respondent: hh head or customer) = 3,000 hh surveys; *200 communities x 1 VSLA (respondent: president or treasurer) = 200 businesses; *Customer reviews surveys: 75 review communities x 30 DF customers each x 3 rounds = 6,750 review surveys; *Administrative and/or transaction data from providers and CAFOD’s agent monitoring tools - 150 (treatment) communities
+*200 communities x 15 households / community members (respondent: hh head or customer) = 3,000 hh surveys; *200 communities x 1 VSLA (respondents: agent and secretary) = 200 businesses; *Customer reviews surveys: 75 review communities x 30 DF customers each x 3 rounds = 6,750 review surveys; *Supplemental administrative data from partner commercial providers (Orange/GT Bank) and CAFOD’s agent monitoring tools - 150 (treatment) communities

 Sample size (or number of clusters) by treatment arms